 C.N.
 Davies 1986

 For many years now the Society has run a “Fundamentals of Aerosol Science” course which provides an opportunity for both new and existing researchers to explore and understand aerosol science and improve or refresh their knowledge of some of the fundamental concepts.
-The Society also encourages graduates to undertake postgraduate training in the field of aerosol science via the CN Davies Scholarship award.
+The Society also encourages graduates to undertake postgraduate training in the field of aerosol science via the Aerosol Society Doctoral Student Award.

 The Aerosol Society continues to go from strength to strength and is ever conscious of its membership and ways in which it can support the study and science of aerosols.